Kernix13/markdown-cheatsheet/mermaid.md

     Campaign F: [0.35, 0.78]
 ```

+> This chart is not displaying on GitHub?!?

 - title,
 - x-axis: `x-axis <text> --> <text>` or `x-axis <text>`
 - y-axis: `y-axis <text> --> <text>` or `y-axis <text>`